LG-1/python-is-cool/README.md

 ```
 Now, if some user irresponsibly does a wild import with `parts`, they can only import Encoder, Decoder, Loss.
 Personally, I also find `__all__` helpful as it gives me an overview of the module.

+of course, there will be something we need to learn, keep going.